Orange Pi

 I've used TTL to RS232 adapters powered from the Orange Pi 3.3v on the IO connector.
 This worked in most cases, although one adapter was prone to passing gibberish from time to time.
 I think it was a 5v only adapter and was barely working on 3.3v.
 Others I've used worked fine.

 The USB to TTL serial adapters I've tried all worked with three connections to the debug serial connector.
+Just connect tx, rx, and gnd.
+Connect at 115200.
+If this doesn't work, swap tx and rx and try again.

 H3 armv7